ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 ## Local environment

-The first three tutorials are focused to a deployment in a local environment.
+The first three tutorials are focused on a deployment in a local environment.

-Depending on the **necessity of the tools** to be deployed, it should be better to select the most adequated tutorial.
+Depending on the **needs of the tools** to be deployed, it should be better to select the most adequate tutorial.

-They are ordered by the number of tools that are deployed, being the third one the most complete of them.
+They are ordered by the number of tools that are deployed, being the third tutorial the most complete.

-As a pre-requisite, **it is needed to have installed [Docker](https://www.docker.com/)** before starting with any of the **tutorials in a local environment**.
+As a pre-requisite, [Docker](https://www.docker.com/) **needs to have been installed** before starting with any of the **tutorials in a local environment**.

 [Top](#tutorials-for-deployment)